hackerman9375/geode-ios-launcher-custom-bundle-id/MODERN-IOS-INSTALL.md

 - Full version of Geometry Dash installed
 - An internet connection
 - A passcode on your device (required for pairing file)
-- IPA file of Geode launcher from [Releases](https://github.com/geode-sdk/ios-launcher/releases)
+- IPA file of Geode launcher from [Releases](https://github.com/geode-sdk/ios-launcher/releases) (If you don't want to use this, follow the **AltSource** method below)

 ## Install SideStore